0llieJ/0llieJ/README.md

 ---

   <p align="center"> I am a junior SOC Analyst and developer for a small team. <br>
-So far I have learnt everything I know by myself, playing around with Linux in virtual machines and using it on old hardware, as well as completing many online courses through sites such as [Udemy](https://www.udemy.com/). <br>
+So far I have learnt everything I know by myself, playing around with Linux in virtual machines and using it on old hardware, as well as completing many online courses through sites such as <a href="[Udemy](https://www.udemy.com)">link text</a>. <br>
 Through this exploration I also discovered and worked with different tools, such as Splunk and Wireshark.
   </p>